 Before you drop big dollars on anything from a local print ad to a Super Bowl TV spot, it’s worth measuring your ad’s potential effectiveness.
 That is, testing to see if its intended message resonates with customers and whether anything can improve its performance.

-Copy test and ad tracking surveys are used to cover any medium, including radio, television, digital, outdoor, etc. These tests can help you answer questions like:
+Copy testing and ad tracking surveys are used to cover any medium, including radio, television, digital, outdoor, etc. These tests can help you answer questions like:

 - Are people noticing the ads?